-Dr. Jin Sung has been freeing people from pain for last 23 years.
+Dr. Jin Sung has been helping chronic patients with chronic conditions for last 23 years.
 As a Chiropractor with experience, Dr. Sung is committed to promoting optimal health and well being of patients.

 Dr. Sung uses a "whole person approach".
 This approach to wellness means looking for underlying causes of any disturbance or disruption (which may or may not be causing symptoms at the time) and make whatever interventions and lifestyle adjustments that would optimize the conditions for normal function.
 Using this unique approach, Dr. Sung is able to help you to accelerate and/or maintain your journey to good health.

 Dr. Sung's pursuit for clinical excellence has led him on a journey to seek out the best post-graduate programs available to the profession.